Copyrights 101 - Why You Must Care About This

 Many lobby groups representing industrial groups and corporate interests are hard at work trying to change copyright laws in many countries to benefit their members.
 In most places, the public is not aware of this.
 Other targeted groups, such as Web site publishers, like

-The Comic Book Bin, are also facing more challenges from organized lobbies that think that they deserve a cut from their revenues.
+, are also facing more challenges from organized lobbies that think that they deserve a cut from their revenues.
 Last month the SOCAN had proposed fees on Web site publishers, of 7% of their revenues.
 Affected Web sites were not limited to Canadian Web sites, like

-The Comic Book Bin.
+.
 These would have had to be paid by any site that can be accessed by Canadians.

 These measures were not enacted into what is known as Tariff 22, because of lack of evidence of usage provided by SOCAN.
 However, the organization is hard at work trying to figure out how to collect money in the most creative ways, be it hair salons, or karaoke bars.
 It is up to you, as a citizen to ask questions about those nongovernmental lobby groups and their powers to force the collections of levies on elevator music and videos embedded on YouTube.